 Self-tests will basically no longer be covered by the federal government.

-However, from 27 September 2021 until the end of the year, the Institute will be offering free saliva PCR tests for its community.
+However, from 27 September 2021 until 31 January 2022, the Institute will be offering free saliva PCR tests for its community.
 This is to ensure that all of its members are still able to participate in courses and events regardless if they are vaccinated or not.

-Two tests, per person, per week can be collected and dropped off from the Reception Desk.
-Drop off needs to be made before 09:30am to ensure same day results.
+Three tests, per person, per week can be collected and dropped off from the Reception Desk.
+Drop off needs to be made before 09:30am, Monday to Friday (additional drop off at 14:00 on Fridays) to ensure same day results.
 Click here for more information.

 As of 20 September, anyone who has been vaccinated abroad with a vaccine approved by the European Medicines Agency (EMA) and who is resident in or travelling to Switzerland will be able to obtain a Swiss COVID certificate.
 This means that people who have been vaccinated abroad or have recovered abroad, such as tourists, can also participate in social activities here.
 Currently, only the certificates of countries using the EU Digital COVID Certificate are compatible with the Swiss system.